-The ITF Seniors and Super-Seniors World Team Championships are the premier team events on the ITF Seniors Circuit.
+The ITF Young Seniors, Seniors and Super-Seniors World Team Championships are the premier team events on the ITF Seniors Circuit.

 A team competition for senior players dates as far back as 1958 when Leon Dubler presented the Dubler Cup trophy for the first time to the winning Italian men's team in the 45 age category.

-The continued success of the tournament led the ITF to offer a full range of 20 age categories between men and women, which are now divided into two separate events, Seniors and Super-Seniors.
+The continued success of the tournament led the ITF to offer a full range of 20 age categories between men and women, which are now divided into three separate events, Young Seniors, Seniors and Super-Seniors.

 Many of the trophies are named after tennis greats such as Fred Perry, Maureen Connolly, Suzanne Lenglen and Margaret Court, while others are presented by National Associations that have made significant contributions.